Deep-MI/FastSurfer/README.md

 | 0.7mm | gpu              |               8 |               6 |
 | 0.7mm | cpu              |               3 |               9 |

+## Expert usage
+Individual modules and the surface pipeline can be run independently of the full pipeline script documented in this README.
+This is documented in READMEs in subfolders, for example: [whole brain segmentation only with FastSurferVINN](FastSurferCNN/README.md), [cerebellum sub-segmentation (in progress)](CerebNet/README.md) and [surface pipeline only (recon-surf)](recon_surf/README.md).

+Specifically, the segmentation modules feature options for optimized parallelization of batch processing.

 ## FreeSurfer Downstream Modules